New York State Human Rights Law and UB policy provide protections for UB's transgender students, employees and community members.

 are being implemented to incorporate use of preferred

-UBIT name, and websites.
-Currently, the SUNY HR system (used
+UB employees: Currently, the SUNY HR system (used by UB as

-by UB as well as other SUNY campuses) does not have the
+well as other SUNY campuses) does not have the functionality to

-functionality to allow use of employee preferred names.
+allow use of employee preferred names.
+For assistance with changing

 UB's Division of Athletics has issued an Inclusion Policy of Transgender Student Athletes that mirrors NCAA policy.
 This policy clarifies the participation of student-athletes who are undergoing hormonal treatment for gender transition, and the process student-athletes should follow.
 The policy also sets expectations of the UB Athletics community in fostering inclusion for transgender athletes.